 Positrons are used in several disciplines of science, such as chemistry, physics, material science, surface science, biology and nanoscience [2].
 Positrons are obtained either from radioactive sources or from pair production of high energy photons.
 Radioactive sources like Co-58, Na-22, and Cu-64 emit positive beta particles β^+ when they decay.
-As given in Table 1.1, the positron rate of radioactive sources are around at $10^7 \sim 10^8$ e+/s at highest because the radioactivity of the sources in normal labs are limited to 100 mCi [3].
+As given in Table 1.1, the positron rate of radioactive sources is about $10^7 \sim 10^8 \text{ e}^+/\text{s}$ because of the source activity limits of 100 mCi [3].

-Positrons are also created in the nuclear reactors [4] given in Table 1.1.
-Neutrons and gamma rays are emitted from the reactors.
-Photons are also created via the β^+ sources Source Activity Rate (e^+/s) Facility/Source Type Co-58 Na-22 Cu-64 100 mCi 100 mCi 80 Ci/cm 2 3×10^5 2×10^6 $10^7 \sim 10^8$ W-moderator W-moderator Brookhaven, reactor beam Pair-production Energy Rate (e + /s) Facility/Source Type 36 MeV 100 MeV 150 MeV 5 keV 10^{8} 10^{10} 10^{8} 5×10^{6} Giessen, LINAC Livermore, LINAC Oak Ridge, LINAC NC State University, reactor interaction of the neutrons with materials like, cadmium.
-Photons pair produce positrons inside the tungsten foils.
-Positron beam created in the nuclear reactor is high intensity but low energy.
+Positrons are also created in the nuclear reactors [4] shown in Table 1.1.
+Neutrons were used to produce positrons from the photons emitted when neutrons interact with cadmium.
+Photons pair produce positrons when tungsten foils are positioned in the photon flux.
+The positron beam created in the nuclear reactor has the intensity shown in Table 1.1.

+Another common method used to generate positrons is by using an electron linear β^+ sources Source Activity Rate (e + /s) Facility/Source Type Co-58 Na-22 Cu-64 100 mCi 100 mCi 80 Ci/cm 2 3×10^5 2×10^6 $10^7 \sim 10^8$ W-moderator W-moderator Brookhaven, reactor beam Pair-production Energy Rate (e + /s) Facility/Source Type 36 MeV 100 MeV 150 MeV 5 keV 10^{8} 10^{10} 10^{8} 5×10^{6} Giessen, LINAC Livermore, LINAC Oak Ridge, LINAC NC State University, reactor accelerator (linac).
+In this method, electrons, from the linac, incident on a high Z material like tungsten produce positrons by bremsstrahlung and pair production.
+One of the advantages of the linac based positron beam is its variable energy, intensity, and the ability to pulse the source on and off at specific time intervals as given in Table 1.1.